mainmatter/100-exercises-to-learn-rust/book/src/06_ticket_management/02_vec.md

 assert_eq!(numbers.get(3), None);
 ```

-Access is bounds-checked, just element access with arrays.
+Access is bounds-checked, just like element access with arrays.
 It has O(1) complexity.

 ## Memory layout